 The first thing to do is to figure out how to maintain communications and keep up those relationships even though you now need to stay at home.
 Luckily, we’re in an incredible digital age.
 There are a whole host of apps and programs out there you can utilise to keep in touch with one another.

-For one-to-one communications, there’s always Skype, Facetime or WhatsApp.
+For one-to-one communications, there’s always Facetime or WhatsApp.
 If you need to chat with groups, or if you’re looking to network, programs like Zoom and Google Hangouts are useful.
 There are plenty of ways and I’m sure there are plenty I haven’t mentioned.

 Be open and honest